-Previous investigations by DEEP into seasonal trends of indicator bacteria densities in surface waters indicate that the summer months typically exhibit the highest densities of any season.
-This phenomenon is likely due to the enhanced ability of indicator bacteria to survive in surface waters and sediment when ambient temperatures more closely approximate those of warmblooded animals, from which the bacteria originate.
+The TMDLs presented in this document are applicable during the typical disinfection (summer) season from May 1 to September 30.
+Previous investigations by the DEP into seasonal trends of indicator bacteria densities in surface waters indicate that the summer months typically exhibit the highest densities of any season8.
+This phenomenon is likely due to the enhanced ability of indicator bacteria to survive in surface waters and sediment when ambient temperatures more closely approximate those of warm-blooded animals, from which the bacteria originate.
 In addition, resident wildlife populations are likely to be more active during the warmer months and more migratory species are present during the summer.
 These factors combine to make the summer, recreational period representative of "worst-case" conditions.
 Achieving consistency with the TMDLs through the summer months will result in achieving full support of recreational uses throughout the remainder of the year.